 The Server pool retry rounds and Server pool skip timeout settings configure the behavior of the LDAP server pool.
 When establishing a LDAP connection, the resolver uses a round-robin strategy to select a LDAP server from the pool.
 If the current server is not reachable, it is removed from the pool and will be re-inserted after the number of seconds specified in the skip timeout.
-If no server from the pool is reachable, the servers are queried again from the beginning.
-If a reachable server has not been found after the number of rounds specified in the retry rounds, the request fails.
+If the pool is empty after a round, a timeout is added before the next round is started.
+The ldap3 module defaults system wide to 10 seconds before starting the next round.
+This timeout can be changed by setting PI\LDAP\POOLING\LOOP\TIMEOUT to an integer in seconds in pi.cfg.
+If no reachable server could be found after the number of rounds specified in the retry rounds, the request fails.